jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Other Potential Use Cases

-Though this specification is intended to provide access to bulk data from the RIRs through RDAP, it may also be used for the following potential use cases:
+## Escrow

-* Escrow: Although there is presently no requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose in the future.
+Although there is presently no requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose in the future.
-* Resource utilization data upload to an RDAP server: The RIR customers are typically required to report back on the utilization of their allocated IP addresses and autonomous system numbers to the RIR.
-A customer could locally run an RDAP server and upload the utilization data for its number resources in the form of RDAP objects.
-The JSON data format described here could be used for periodically uploading such data to a local RDAP server.